nbuilding/N-lang-docs/docs/features/functions.md

 }
 ```

-**NOTE**: The above function may be optimised and never called during runtime
+**NOTE**: The above function may be optimized and never called during runtime
 because its return value is known at compile time (unit types only have one
 possible value during runtime).